John Shelton (died 1539): Life

-Sir John Shelton was the son of Sir Ralph Shelton (c.
-January 1431 – 16 July 1497) and Margaret Clere (d.
-16 January 1500), daughter of Robert Clere, esquire, of Ormesby St Michael, Norfolk, and Elizabeth Uvedale, daughter of Thomas Uvedale, esquire.
-Sir John had four siblings: Ralph Shelton (died 1538), who married Mary Brome (d.
-29 August 1540), Richard Shelton, a priest, Elizabeth Shelton, and Alice Shelton, who married John Heveningham.
-The family took its name from their Norfolk manor of Shelton, and held lands in East Anglia, including Shelton Hall, for three centuries before Sir John's birth.
+John Shelton was the son of Ralph Shelton and Margaret Clere, daughter of Robert Clere.
+John had four siblings: Ralph, Richard, a priest, Elizabeth, and Alice.
+The family took its name from their Norfolk manor of Shelton, and held lands in East Anglia, including Shelton Hall, for three centuries before John's birth.

-Before 1503, he married Anne Boleyn (c.
-1483 – 8 January 1556), daughter of Sir William Boleyn of Blickling, Norfolk, and Lady Margaret Butler, daughter of Thomas Butler, 7th Earl of Ormond, and Anne Hankford.
-Sir John was appointed High Sheriff of Norfolk and Suffolk in 1504 and 1522, and was a Justice of the Peace for Norfolk.
-At the coronation of Henry VIII, Sir John was created a Knight of the Bath.
+Before 1503, Shelton married Anne Boleyn, daughter of Sir William Boleyn of Blickling, Norfolk, and Lady Margaret Butler, daughter of Thomas Butler, 7th Earl of Ormond.
+Shelton was appointed High Sheriff of Norfolk and Suffolk in 1504 and 1522, and was a Justice of the Peace for Norfolk.
+At the coronation of Henry VIII, Shelton was created a Knight of the Bath.

-He and his wife rose to prominence when Henry VIII married, as his second wife, Lady Shelton's niece, Anne Boleyn, daughter of Lady Shelton's brother, Sir Thomas Boleyn, 1st Earl of Wiltshire.
-After Queen Anne's coronation in 1533, Lady Shelton and her sister, Lady Alice Clere (d.
-1 November 1538), were placed in charge of the King's daughter, Mary, at Hatfield Palace.
+Shelton and his wife rose to prominence when Henry VIII married, as his second wife, Lady Shelton's niece, Anne Boleyn, daughter of Lady Shelton's brother, Thomas Boleyn, 1st Earl of Wiltshire.
+After Queen Anne's coronation in 1533, Lady Shelton and her sister, Lady Alice Clere, were placed in charge of the king's daughter, Mary, at Hatfield Palace.
 According to Block, this was likely done to pressure Mary to recognise Anne as queen.
 The enmity and abuse meted out to Mary contributed to everlasting hatred between the Tudor court factions.

-By July 1536 Sir John was comptroller of the household established for Mary and Anne Boleyn's daughter, Elizabeth.
-Sir John and Lady Shelton were given the joint title of Governor and Governess of the Princess Elizabeth, responsible for her upbringing and education, after her mother's execution.
-It was to Sir John Shelton the little Elizabeth uttered the words:How haps it, Governor, yesterday my Lady Princess, and today but my Lady Elizabeth?after her mother's fall.
+By July 1536, Shelton was comptroller of the household established for Mary and Anne Boleyn's daughter, Elizabeth.
+Shelton and his wife were given the joint titles of governor and governess of the Princess Elizabeth, responsible for her upbringing and education, after her mother's execution.
+It was to Shelton the little Elizabeth uttered the words:How haps it, Governor, yesterday my Lady Princess, and today but my Lady Elizabeth?after her mother's fall.

-In August 1536, the King was reunited with his daughters at Hunsdon House, a month after Queen Anne's beheading.
-There is no evidence that Shelton was involved with family intrigues or of the King's dissatisfaction.
+In August 1536, the king was reunited with his daughters at Hunsdon House, a month after Queen Anne's beheading.
+There is no evidence that Shelton was involved with family intrigues or of the king's dissatisfaction.
 On 22 November 1538 he was granted the site of the former Carrow Abbey just outside Norwich.
 This property became the family seat.